 The Cassara Carlsbad is popular with families for its two-bedroom Karlsbad Suites.
 Grand Pacific Palisades are vacation rental condos with full kitchens and one to three bedrooms.
 Both share a kids’ water play and swimming pools.

 Thanks to the Carlsbad Mining Company, adults and kids can have a blast mining their very own gemstones using a water-based method called sluicing.
-Tickets cost $4 per person, and kids get a dollar off if they show a completed passport.

-The newly renovated Butterfly Garden features benches and statues surrounded by sprawling fields of blooming flowers.
+The Butterfly Garden features benches and statues surrounded by sprawling fields of blooming flowers.
 Dedicated to the butterflies that help the flowers grow, this spot is both an incredible photo op and a wonderful learning opportunity for kids.

 This year, you can tour the remarkable Sea of Sunflowers, a 5-acre patch filled with sunflowers of all shapes and sizes.
 Some stand as tall as 12 feet!
 Kids and grown-ups will both have an amazing time getting lost among the bright blooms.